pbrucla/linux-scavenger-hunt/.clue-templates/clue02.md

 To find the next clue, go to the `/usr` directory and count the number of subdirectories.
 This is a hint to your next clue location.
-Go to the `linux-scavenger-hunt` directory, and type
+Go to the `linux-scavenger-hunt` directory (remember, we can do `cd ~/linux-scavenger-hunt` if we get lost), and type

     python next_clue.py [next clue number] [hint]

-So, if there were 5 directories, we would type
+So, if there were 5 directories, since we looking for clue 3, we would type

     python next_clue.py 3 5

 since we want to find clue 3 and our hint is 5.
 The location of our next clue should be printed.
 If you get the hint wrong, an incorrect clue will be printed.
-This is an example of what is known as GIGO (garbage-in, garbage-out).
-Helpful tip: you can open more than one terminal window, or more than one tab in your current window with `CTRL-SHIFT-T`.

 #### `less` ####